spack/spack-tutorial/tutorial_packaging.rst

    :emphasize-lines: 27,29-30,33-35,39-40,43-44

-Your ``package.py`` file should reside in the ``mpileaks`` subdirectory of your tutorial repository packages directory, i.e., ``$SPACK_ROOT/var/spack/repos/tutorial/packages/mpileaks/package.py``
+Your ``package.py`` file should reside in the ``mpileaks`` subdirectory of your tutorial repository's ``packages`` directory, i.e., ``$SPACK_ROOT/var/spack/repos/tutorial/packages/mpileaks/package.py``

 Take a moment to look over the file.

 Spack created a few placeholders that we will fill in as we:

-- document some information about this package;
+* document some information about this package;
-- add dependencies; and
+* add dependencies; and
-- add the configuration arguments needed to build the package.
+* add the configuration arguments needed to build the package.

 For the moment, let's see what Spack does with the skeleton.